Insured-Retirement-Institute/Producer-Training/README.md

 ## Reporting issues and bugs

 Security issues and bugs should be reported directly to Katherine Dease kdease@irionline.org.
-Issues and bugs can be reported directly within the issues tab above.
+Issues and bugs can be reported directly within the issues tab of the repository.

 ## Code of conduct